vdaas/vald/docs/contributing/coding-style.md

 - IO
   - Network access, disk operation, etc.
 - Hardware dependent
-  - CUP and memory usage, and io
+  - CPU, memory usage, disk IO, etc.
 - Difficult to create error of dependent object (when we will write error test case)
 - Difficult to initialize
   - Random number and time, file io initialization, and depends on execution environment